-Welcome to Part 3 of our WordPress Website Traffic Blueprint article series, where we show you how to turn a website into an automated web traffic machine using the WordPress CMS.
+Welcome to Part 3 of our Web Traffic Blueprint article series, where we show you how to create an automated traffic generating machine using the WordPress CMS.

-In Part One of this series, we described the process, and explained why using an expertly configured WordPress website or blog is the key to generating automated traffic …
+In Part One of this article series, we described the process, and explained why using an expertly configured WordPress site is the key to generating automated traffic …

-(With an expertly configured WordPress blog, all you have to do is publish content on a regular basis to begin attracting new web traffic!)
+(With an expertly configured WordPress website, all you have to do to automatically start generating new traffic is add content on a consistent basis!)

-In Part 2, we focused on the setup phase of the traffic automation process.
-We explained the best way to get started if you don’t have a website yet, how to set things up if you already have a site, and what to do if your site has been built with WordPress.
+In Part 2, we discussed the setup phase of the automation process.
+We helped you understand the best way to start if you don’t have a website yet, how to set things up if you already have a site, and what to do if your existing website has been built using WordPress.

-(In Part two we show you how to set up WordPress on your domain)
+(In Part 2 we show you where to set up a WordPress site on your domain)

-The ability to attract more visitors to one’s website is often cited by many website owners as one of the greatest challenges they face online.
-With business becoming ever more competitive worldwide, it’s worth looking into any advantage available to improve your own performance online.
+The ability to drive more traffic to one’s website is often cited by most business owners as their greatest challenge online.
+With business getting so much more competitive worldwide, it’s worth learning about every advantage that can help you get better results online.

-Being able to generate traffic on demand can provide you with a tremendous advantage.
-For business owners, having an expertly configured website gives WordPress users a flying start from the moment their site is launched.
+The ability to automatically generate traffic on demand can provide you with a tremendous advantage.
+For WordPress users, an expertly configured website means having a significant advantage from the word “go”.

 The Configuration Stage Is The Difference